BabylonJS/Documentation/content/features/featuresDeepDive/webXR/WebXRHandTracking.md

 ### Getting started

-To get started you will first need a supported devices.
+To get started you will first need a supported device.

-Starting version 6.40.0, Hand support is enabled per default, if supported, when using the default experience helper.
+Starting version 6.40.0, hand support is enabled per default, if supported, when using the default experience helper.
 To configure it, pass the details when initializing the experience helper:

 ```javascript
 const xrHelper = scene.createDefaultXRExperienceAsync({